kubevela/kubevela.github.io/docs/end-user/components/cloud-services.md

 KubeVela allows you to declare cloud services your application needs in consistent API.
 Currently, we support both Terraform and Crossplane.

-> Please check [the platform team guide for cloud services](../../platform-engineers/cloud-services) if you are interested in how these capabilities are maintained in KubeVela.
+> Please check [the platform-engineers guide for cloud services](../../platform-engineers/cloud-services) if you are interested in how these capabilities are maintained in KubeVela.

 The cloud services will be consumed by the application via [Service Binding Trait](../traits/service-binding).

 ## Terraform

-> ⚠️ This section assumes [Terraform related capabilities](../../platform-engineers/terraform) have been installed in your platform.
+> ⚠️ This section assumes [Terraform related capabilities](../../platform-engineers/components/component-terraform) have been installed in your platform.

 Check the parameters of cloud resource components and trait.